-A100* Human Gross Anatomy
+A100 Human Gross Anatomy

-Anatomical review of selected regions of the human body at an advanced level in preparation for residencies in surgically-oriented specialties as well as diagnostic imaging and radiology.
-Students are required to participate in daily morning dissection laboratories.
-Regions of the body covered in different modules are:
+Human Gross Anatomy provides anatomical review of selected regions of the human body at an advanced level in preparation for residencies in surgically-oriented specialties as well as diagnostic imaging and radiology.
+Students are required to attend morning lectures and participate in daily morning dissection laboratory sessions.
+They will work with first-year medical students, guiding

-A400 Student as Teacher
+A400 Student as Teacher (Einstein and MMC)

 The word doctor is derived from the Latin verb docere, meaning to teach.
 At many points during a physician's career, from medical school through residency and into practice, he or she will be expected to educate peers, students and faculty.
 This elective seeks to provide fourth year medical student-teachers (STs) the opportunity to gain and develop pedagogical knowledge, skills and attitudes.
 We will accomplish this through three approaches: a standard didactic curriculum, opportunities for practical application of theoretical learning and, finally, the expectation to work with a faculty member of their choice on a curricular enhancement project (discussed below).